-Blackstone Inc., is planning to buy 3.5 million square feet of industrial warehouses as well as development sites that could house 18 million square feet of logistics properties.
+Blackstone Inc is planning to buy 3.5 million sq ft of industrial warehouses as well as development sites that could house 18 million sq ft of logistics properties.

-Blackstone and other big U.S. real estate owners such as Prologis Inc. and Nuveen Real Estate have been gobbling up U.S. industrial properties for many years, leasing these buildings as fulfillment centers to capitalize on the explosion in e-commerce.
+Blackstone and other big US real-estate owners such as Prologis Inc and Nuveen Real Estate have been gobbling up US industrial properties for many years, leasing these buildings as fulfilment centers to capitalise on the explosion in e-commerce.

 Online retail growth, which has also supercharged the value of industrial property in Europe and China, has been more modest in India.
-Online shopping accounts for only 4% of retail sales in that country, compared with 12% in the U.S. and 24% in China, according to Prahlad Tanwar, logistics sector leader of KPMG in India.
+Online shopping accounts for only 4% of retail sales in the country, compared with 12% in the US and 24% in China, according to Prahlad Tanwar, logistics sector leader of KPMG in India.

 The pandemic is now accelerating Indian e-commerce because people prefer the safety of shopping from home during Covid-19.

 A new outbreak of the coronavirus in India has sent The Indian industrial market became more attractive to international investors in 2017, after Prime Minister Narendra Modi implemented a tax overhaul.
 Government investment in roads, railways and other infrastructure has also helped modernise the country’s logistics business.

 Some global investors have run into problems in previous cycles when forming ventures with local Indian partners that turned into feuds.
 Heady noted that Blackstone has successfully worked with Indian companies in the past on office developments.

 “Although it has some of the risk you typically experience with development, the growth justifies that,” he said.